The pros, cons and how-tos of 529 plans

 The age of the children

-The younger the child, the better; this gives you more time for tax-free buildup.
+The younger the child, the better; this gives you more time for tax-free accumulation.

 Equalization among children

-Use this with caution.
-Example: Grandma has given $500,000 to her 10-year-old grandchild and has used her entire unified credit on this and other gifts.
+If your goal is to provide equal funding for different beneficiaries, a 529 plan technique should be used with caution.
+Example: Grandma has given $500,000 to her 10-year-old grandchild and has used her entire lifetime estate and gift exemption (i.e. unified credit) on this and other gifts.
 Another grandchild is born and now Grandma would like to try to make her gift to this child equal to the other’s gift.
-Grandma can use her annual exclusions to contribute $15,000 to 529 accounts for both the 10-year old and the newborn, but then direct the entire distribution to the newborn down the road.
+While Grandma can use her annual exclusions to contribute $16,000 to each of her grandchildren's 529 plan accounts, there is nothing to prevent Grandma (or whomever controls the account) from directing the entire distribution away from the 10 year-old to the newborn down the road, thereby, breaking the equalization attempt.

 How to select the right plan for your family’s needs.